rossprogram/rossprogram.github.io/students/faq.md

 ### Will the Ross counselors check that students eat good food, do laundry, clean their room, etc.?

 Ross counselors and students live in the same dormitory.
-Counselors certainly provide supervision, but we expect students to be mature enough to choose what and when they eat, do their own laundry, keep themselves and their rooms clean, and get enough sleep.
+Counselors certainly provide supervision, but students must be mature enough to choose what and when they eat, do their own laundry, keep themselves and their rooms clean, and get enough sleep.
 If someone is not mature enough to do these things, or distracts other students from their